Camp Salvation: Lieutenant Cave J. Couts

-Cave Johnson Couts was born on November 11, 1821 in Springfield, Tennessee.
-Much of his education came from his uncle Cave Johnson.
-His uncle Cave Johnson (1793-1866) was for 14 years a U.S. Congressman from Tennessee and the United States Postmaster General.
-Cave J. Couts himself became a cadet in West Point Military Academy at 17.
+Cave Johnson Couts was born on November 11, 1821, in Springfield, Tennessee.
+Much of his education came from his uncle Cave Johnson, who served as a U.S. Congressman from Tennessee and the United States Postmaster General.
+The younger Couts himself became a cadet in West Point Military Academy at 17.
 He graduated in 1843 and became a second lieutenant of the regiment of Mounted Rifles.
 He was sent to Fort Jesup in Natchitoches, Louisiana.
-Then posted to Fort Washita in Durant, Oklahoma called the in Indian Territory then.
+Then posted to Fort Washita in Durant, Oklahoma, called the in Indian Territory then.
 Then to Fort Gibson departing in 1847.
 In 1848 he and his men depart to California, arriving on January 9, 1849.
 The trip across the Sonoran Desert and was very difficult.
-Couts was the leader of an expedition to the Gila River and was in charge of the Boundary Survey between the United States and Mexico in 1949.
+Couts was the leader of an expedition to the Gila River and was in charge of the Boundary Survey between the United States and Mexico in 1849.
 Couts set up a post camp at the meeting spot of the Colorado and Gila Rivers.
 He called the post Camp Calhoun.
 Along with boundary survey work, he helped with Indian relations and helped '49er emigrants.

 He was elected as state delegate from San Diego on August 1, 1849, to attend California Constitutional Convention at Monterey in 1849.
-He set up a refugee camp at the current site of Calexico, California on September 23, 1849 to help those traveling to the California Gold Rush.
+He set up a refugee camp at the current site of Calexico, California on September 23, 1849, to help those traveling to the California Gold Rush.
 Couts married Miss Ysidora Bandini (1829-1897) on April 5, 1851.
 Ysidora was the daughter of Don Juan Bandini of San Diego.
 Bandini had worked for the Mexican government and was the son of Don Jose Bandini, an admiral in the Spanish Navy.
 Couts had 10 children.
 Couts lived on a 2,219 acres Ranch Guajome, near present-day Vista, California.
-In October 1851 Couts resigned his Army commission and then took an appointed a Colonel in the aide de camp on of Governor John Bigler.
+In October 1851 Couts resigned his Army commission and then took an appointed a Colonel in the aide de camp of Governor John Bigler.
 At his Ranch Guajome he found that San Diego County soil and climate could grow many types of agriculture crops.
 Couts was the first in San Diego County to plant vast orchards.
 After retiring from the Army he lived in old San Diego and became a County Judge.
-On August 10, 1856 Couts became a special Indian agent for a short time.
+On August 10, 1856, Couts became a special Indian agent for a short time.
 He checked up on the Indians in San Diego County and wrote of a report on their status to the Honorable Commissioner of Indian Affairs, with suggestions for improvement.
 At Mission San Luis Rey de Francia area, and Rancho Monserate he became the supervisor of the Indians there.
 He gave three hundred Indians jobs in construction, building: adobe house, chapel, barns, stables, sheds, corrals and planting flowers, orange and lemon trees.
 Couts' ranch did very well and he purchased near by ranches of Rancho Vallecitos de San Marcos in 1866, Rancho Buena Vista in 1866 and La Jolla.
 At its peak his ranch was 20,000 acres.
 He lost much with the passage of the no fence law of 1874.
 He had to sell much of his livestock at a sacrifice.
-He died on July 10, 1874 at the home of the Horton's House in San Diego.
+He died on July 10, 1874, at the home of the Horton's House in San Diego.